ourownstory/neural_prophet/README.md

 ## Contribute
 We compiled [this page](get_started_contributing.md) with practical instructions and further resources to help you become part of the family.

-### Slack Community
-We have an active [Slack community](http://neuralprophet.slack.com/).
-Come and join the conversation!

 ## Discussion and Help
 If you have any question or suggestion, you can participate with [our community right here on Github](https://github.com/ourownstory/neural_prophet/discussions)

+## Slack Community
+We also have an active [Slack community](http://neuralprophet.slack.com/).
+Come and join the conversation!

 ## Tutorials
 [![Open All Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ourownstory/neural_prophet)